Apache Kafka® cluster and host state monitoring

 | Number of healthy hosts | kafka_is_alive |

-<number of hosts> - 2 |
+<number_of_hosts> - 2 |

-<number of hosts> - 1 |
+<number_of_hosts> - 1 |

 | Partition replication state | kafka_server_ReplicaManager_UnderReplicatedPartitions |

-— | Greater than 0 |
+— | More than 0 |

 | Number of lagging replicas | kafka_server_ReplicaManager_UnderMinIsrPartitionCount |

-Greater than 0 |
+More than 0 |

 — |